-Businesses, & area leaders want to know who will enforce the state's travel order
+Businesses, area leaders want to know who will enforce the state's travel order

 Workers at Hammerjax Pub and Grill in Gouldsboro agree.

-"We can't just go up to a customer and be like, 'Hey did you have a test?
+"We can't just go up to a customer and be like, 'Hey, did you have a test?
 Did you get a test?
 Where are you from?''” said Felicia Cook, a bartender at Hammerjax.

 The travel order goes into effect midnight Friday, November 20th.